RoaringBitmap/CRoaring/README.md

 - Right click on CMakeLists.txt in the parent directory within ``Solution Explorer`` and select ``Build`` to build the project.
 - For testing, in the Standard toolbar, drop the ``Select Startup Item...`` menu and choose one of the tests.
 Run the test by pressing the button to the left of the dropdown.

+# Thread safety

+Life, for example, STL containers or Java's default data structures, the CRoaring library has no built-in thread support.
+Thus whenever you modify a bitmap in one thread, it is unsafe to query it in others.
+It is safe however to query bitmaps (without modifying them) from several distinct threads,  as long as you do not use the copy-on-write attribute.
+For example, you can safely copy a bitmap and use both copies in concurrently.
+One should probably avoid the use of the copy-on-write attribute in a threaded environment.

 # Python Wrapper

 Tom Cornebize wrote a Python wrapper available at https://github.com/Ezibenroc/PyRoaringBitMap